 “Nourishing foods offer the highest healing potential of any solution we know of.
 They send healing instructions to your cells and genes.
 Turmeric instructs: “Cool down inflammation!”
 Broccoli directs: “Clear toxic estrogen metabolites!”
 And garlic commands: “Strengthen the immune system!”
-You truly do become what you eat.
+We truly do become what we eat.
 Don’t you find this super empowering?”

-If you haven’t done so already, it makes sense to start at the beginning, so check out step one: Mindset Matters and step two: Remove Your Triggers.
+If you haven’t read them already, it makes sense to start at the beginning, so check out baby step one: Embrace a Healing Mindset and then baby step two: Detox Daily.

 1. Breathe Deeply and Intentionally

 What is key to life, stress relief, deep peace, and a better metabolism?
 Breathing!
-It’s free, automatic and yet sadly underused.
+It’s free, automatic, and the fastest path to stress relief I know of.

 Become a Belly Breather